Kostadinova19/EmployeeAPIProj/README.md

   ]
   ```
 ---
 ### 3. Retrieve a Single Employee

 **HTTP Method:** `GET`

 **Endpoint:** `/employees/{id}`

-**Description:** Retrieve details of a single issue report by their ID.
+**Description:** Retrieve details of a single employee by their ID.

 **Request Headers:**
 - `Accept: application/json`